reactjs/react.dev/beta/src/content/blog/2023/03/07/introducing-react-dev.md

 ## New site, new domain, new homepage {/*new-site-new-domain-new-homepage*/}

-Before we start this tour, there's a few things you might want to know!
+First, a little bit of housekeeping.

 To celebrate the launch of the new docs and, more importantly, to clearly separate the old and the new content, we've moved to the shorter [react.dev](https://react.dev) domain.
 The old [reactjs.org](https://reactjs.org) domain will now redirect here.

 The old React docs are now archived at [legacy.reactjs.org](https://legacy.reactjs.org).
 All existing links to the old content will automatically redirect there to avoid "breaking the web", but the legacy site will not get many more updates.

 Believe it or not, but React will soon be ten years old.
 In JavaScript years, it's like a whole century!
-We've **[refreshed the React homepage](https://react.dev)** to reflect why we think React is a great way to create user interfaces today.
+We've [refreshed the React homepage](https://react.dev) to reflect why we think React is a great way to create user interfaces today.

+If you haven't seen it yet, check it out!

-## All-in on modern React with Hooks {/*all-in-on-modern-react-with-hooks*/}
+## Going all-in on modern React with Hooks {/*going-all-in-on-modern-react-with-hooks*/}

 When we released React Hooks in 2018, the docs assumed the reader is familiar with class components.
 This helped the community adopt Hooks very swiftly, but after a while the old docs failed to serve the new readers.
 With the old docs, you had to learn React twice: once with class components and then once again with Hooks.